seyramgabriel/brokencrystals/README.md

 ![Screenshot (137)](https://github.com/user-attachments/assets/e87fe87e-fee9-4271-b9e5-801f8c87cfdb)

-**_Note that, because the sast job tags the pushed images with github.sha, the deploy job should only be triggered straighaway if there is no commit to the repository after the sast job has been ran Otherwise, always trigger the sast job before the deploy job._**
+**_Note that, because the sast job tags the pushed images with github.sha of current commit, the deploy job should not be triggered if there is a commit to the repository on main (stable) branch after the sast job runs.
+Otherwise, the deploy job would not be able to access an an image with the current commit's sha from dockerhub to deploy._**

 Navigate to the AWS Console to view the deployment and Load balancer URL in your EKS Cluster: